MarquezProject/marquez/CONTRIBUTING.md

 We're excited you're interested in contributing to Marquez!
 We'd love your help, and there are plenty of ways to contribute:

-* Give the repo a star!
+* Give the repo a star
 * Join our [slack](http://bit.ly/MarquezSlack) channel and leave us feedback or help with answering questions from the community
 * Fix or [report](https://github.com/MarquezProject/marquez/issues/new) a bug
 * Fix or improve documentation
-* For newcomers, pick up a ["good first issue"](https://github.com/MarquezProject/marquez/labels/good%20first%20issue), then send a pull request our way
+* For newcomers, pick up a ["good first issue"](https://github.com/MarquezProject/marquez/labels/good%20first%20issue), then send a pull request our way (see the [resources](#resources) section for helpful links to get started)

 We feel that a welcoming community is important and we ask that you follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) in all interactions with the community.